vatsalkachhia/Image-classifier-deployment-flask/README.md

 # Image-classifier-deployment-flask
 deployed an Image classifier with heroku to use this api call given an input image it catagorise into following classes :
-Airplane, Candle	,Christmas Tree, Jacket, Miscellaneous
+Airplane, Candle, Christmas Tree, Jacket, Miscellaneous